 A bowl of yellow turmeric-infused potato and cauliflower curry from Northern India - aloo gobi.

 1. Cut your vegetables evenly - Potatoes should be cut into one-inch cubes and cauliflower florets should be bite-sized.
-The size of vegetable pieces is very important while cooking a dry curry like Aloo Gobi.
+The size of vegetable pieces is important while cooking a dry curry like this one.
 Smaller, even pieces will cook perfectly in the given time and your potato cauliflower curry will be nice and tender.

 2. Don't add extra water - At the end of the cooking process, you might be tempted to add extra water.
 Don't!
 This is a dry curry and the consistency should be like a stir-fry.